alexkehayias/chocolatier/README.md

 ## Performance

-Performance tuning is an ongoing process and the project has not been thoroughly optimized.
-ClojureScript presents challenges for optimization including garbage collection, persistent data structures, and functional paradigms that js engines have difficulty optimizing.
+The game engine is being tested to get to 100 "game objects" with meaningful functionality, tilemaps, sound, etc at 60 FPS.
+Performance tuning is an ongoing process and the project is still being thoroughly optimized.
+ClojureScript presents challenges for optimization including garbage collection, persistent data structures, and functional paradigms that js engines may have difficulty optimizing.

 Where appropriate, transient state should be used when operating on large collections and hashmaps for better performance.
 See `chocolatier.macros` in the `clj` source directory for helpers with transient state.

-Next steps:

-- Comprehensive benchmarking and profiling
-- Introduce macros to rewrite systems/component/event functions to work better with js engines without sacrificing composability
+The `min` build uses advanced compilation and static function inlining which can nearly double the framerate in some instances due to the dynamic nature of the game engine internals.

 ## Benchmarks